 - Take a winter nature walk – use the printable scavenger hunt below to explore the beauty of the winter season with your family.

 We can’t get rid of winter so we might as well embrace it and enjoy the family time together!
 These activities for kids are a great way to do just that.
 Don’t forget to grab a copy of the free winter scavenger hunt!
-Just fill out the form below and you’ll get an email in a few minutes!
+Just click on the image below, enter your details, and you’ll get an email in a few minutes!

 What activities keep your kids occupied in the winter?